dariodematties/Self_Supervised_Federated_Learning/README.md

 # Federated-Learning (PyTorch)

-Implementation of the vanilla federated learning paper : [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).
+This repository originally began as an implementation of the vanilla federated learning paper: [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).

-Experiments are produced on MNIST, Fashion MNIST and CIFAR10 (both IID and non-IID).
-In case of non-IID, the data amongst the users can be split equally or unequally.
+Experiments are produced on MNIST and CIFAR10, and both IID and non-IID sampling methods are implemented.

-Since the purpose of these experiments are to illustrate the effectiveness of the federated learning paradigm, only simple models such as MLP and CNN are used.
+Since the purpose of these experiments are to probe the federated learning paradigm at a basic level, only simple models such as MLP and CNN are used.

-## Requirments
+## Requirements
 Install all the packages from requirments.txt
 * Python3
 * Pytorch